 Do I need an LLC or business registration to sell Printify products on eBay?

-Not to start. eBay lets Personal accounts sell, and the IRS only requires you to report income — not to incorporate.
-Most POD sellers form an LLC once their monthly revenue clears the cost of registration ($50-300 depending on state).
-Talk to an accountant before assuming you need one.
+Not to start. eBay allows Personal accounts to sell, and tax authorities generally require you to report income rather than to incorporate.
+Most POD sellers revisit the incorporation question once their revenue is consistent enough to justify the cost.
+Consult an accountant before assuming you need one — or don't need one.

 Can I use Printify's product mockups as my eBay listing photos?

-Yes, and Printify pushes them automatically.
-They're good enough to launch with, but adding one lifestyle photo per listing (product on a desk, person wearing the shirt, mug being held) measurably improves conversion. eBay's Cassini ranking algorithm weighs photo diversity.
+Yes, and Printify pushes them automatically when you publish.
+They're good enough to launch with, but adding one lifestyle photo per listing — product on a desk, person wearing the shirt, mug being held — typically improves conversion. eBay's search surfaces also respond better to product-in-context imagery than plain mockups.

 What happens if a buyer requests a return?

-Your return policy — set during Printify's onboarding wizard — dictates this.
-If the return reason is "doesn't fit" or "changed mind," you eat the cost.
-If it's "defective" or "not as described," Printify will reprint or refund their portion at no cost to you.
+Your return policy — set during Printify's onboarding wizard — governs this.
+If the return reason is "doesn't fit" or "changed mind," the return cost falls to you.
+If it's "defective" or "not as described" due to a production error, Printify will reprint or refund their portion at no cost to you.
 Document the issue with photos before approving any refund.

 Will Printify update my eBay inventory automatically?

-Yes — Printify tracks the print provider's stock and pauses listings if a SKU goes out of stock at the provider.
-The listing returns when stock is back.
-You don't have to manage eBay inventory levels manually for Printify-fulfilled products.
+Yes.
+Printify tracks print provider stock and pauses listings if a SKU goes out of stock at the provider level.
+The listing reactivates when stock returns.
+You don't need to manage eBay inventory levels manually for Printify-fulfilled products.

-Let an AI operator run the day-to-day so you can focus on designs
+Let an AI operator run the margin work so you can focus on designs

-Once your eBay store is live, the daily work is what kills POD businesses.
-Reconciling Printify base costs against eBay's deposit.
+Once your eBay store is live, the daily operational grind is what kills POD businesses.
+Reconciling Printify base costs against what actually deposits.
 Spotting which SKUs are bleeding margin.
-Deciding which listings to end, which to promote, which to re-title.
+Deciding which listings to end, which prices to raise, which Shopify products need a margin fix.

 Try Victor free